-Lord INSINGA then looked to the blond lenow with short-cropped half, he in the nondescript brown tunic, who had had little to say, but had been muchly attentive to all that had transpired.
-In his seemingly slumberous stolidity he reminded me a bit of the inert larks who crouched at the edges of the platform I trusted they had been well fed.
+Lord Nishida then looked to the blond fellow with short-cropped hair, he in the nondescript brown tunic, who had had little to say, but had been muchly attentive to all that had transpired.
+In his seemingly slumberous stolidity he reminded me a bit of the inert larls who crouched at the edges of the platform.
+I trusted they had been well fed.